Sandra Butler

 Welcome to my website.

-This site is a collection of my writing over the past forty-five years, giving the reader a sense of where I’ve been and the concerns that have drawn my personal and political attention.
+This site is a collection of my writing over the past 46 years, giving the reader a sense of where I’ve been and the concerns that have drawn my personal and political attention.

-My new book, The Kitchen is Closed: and Other Benefits of Being Old, is a collection of personal essays about life in the slow lane.
-At eight-five and counting, I’m busy writing the next one!
+My new book, Leaving Home at 83, portrays the challenges of leaving my home and community of 50 years and starting anew in Tucson.
+At 86 and counting, I’m busy writing the next one!
 This old woman still has a lot to say!

 Enjoy.
 Don’t be a stranger.
 Be in touch.